weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 The `setup.sh` script automatically:

 * Created an Amazon ECS cluster named `weave-ecs-demo-cluster`
-* Spawned three hosts (EC2 instances in Amazon's jargon), which are now part of the cluster and are based on Weave's ECS [AMI](https://en.wikipedia.org/wiki/Amazon_Machine_Image).
+* Spawned three hosts (EC2 instances), which are now part of the cluster and are based on Weave's ECS [AMI](https://en.wikipedia.org/wiki/Amazon_Machine_Image).
-* Created an ECS task family definition that describes the HTTP Server and Data Producer containers.
+* Created an ECS task family definition that describes the HTTP Server and "Data Producer" containers.
 * Spawned three tasks, one per host, resulting in an HTTP Server and a Data Producer container running on each host.

 ## Testing the Setup